Frequently Asked Questions

 Most new, branded items have identifiers that help buyers recognize and find them, including the item’s brand, Manufacturer Part Number (MPN), and Global Trade Item Number (GTIN).
 These GTINs can include an item’s Universal Product Code (UPC), European Article Number (EAN), or International Standard Book Number (ISBN).

-- Why is eBay now requiring product identifiers on some items?
+- Why does eBay require product identifiers on some items?

 Search engines, including the one on eBay.com and external sites like Bing and Google, use thousands of algorithms to help identify and display relevant product matches during online search sessions.
-Product Identifiers help those search engines capture eBay sellers' merchandise and display it for relevant searches.
+Product identifiers help those search engines capture eBay sellers' merchandise and display it for relevant searches.
 Product Identifiers also help grow the eBay catalog—which will ultimately facilitate faster, better buyer/item matching on eBay.com.
 Over time, as more sellers use product identifiers in their listings, the eBay catalog grows—connecting more shoppers to your listings.
+Learn more about using product identifiers in listings.

 - In which categories are product identifiers required?